wbudgaga/distributedAdaptiveChat/README.md

 # Adaptive Distributed Chat Application Using Spring Framework

-Adaptive distributed chat application was implemented in java in previous work ([The previous implemented chat application](https://github.com/wbudgaga/distributedChat)).
-The Spring Framework was used to add adaptive features to thhat application to address its limitations.
+Adaptive distributed chat application was implemented in java in previous work ([The previously implemented chat application](https://github.com/wbudgaga/distributedChat)).
+The Spring Framework was used to add adaptive features to that application to address its limitations.

 ## Problem Description:
 In this extention, we addressed the problems and limitions that exist in the orginal chat application.
 The problems are: